Dome A

-Dome A or Dome Argus is the loftiest ice dome on the Antarctic Plateau, located 1200 km inland.
+Dome A or Dome Argus is the highest ice dome on the Antarctic Plateau, located 1200 km inland.
 It is thought to be the coldest naturally occurring place on Earth, with temperatures believed to reach -90 to -98 C. It is the highest ice feature in Antarctica, consisting of an ice dome or eminence 4,087 m above sea level.
 It is located near the center of East Antarctica, approximately midway between the enormous head of Lambert Glacier and the geographic South Pole, within the Australian claim.

 Description

 Dome Argus is located on the massive East Antarctic Ice Sheet and is the highest ice feature of Antarctica.
 Dome A is a lofty ice prominence, the highest rooftop of the Antarctic Plateau, and the elevation visually is not noticeable.
 Below this enormous dome, underneath at least 2400 m of ice sheet, lies the Gamburtsev Mountain Range, about the size of the European Alps.

 The name "Dome Argus" was given by the Scott Polar Research Institute from Greek mythology.
 Argus built the ship Argo, in which Jason and the Argonauts traveled to Colchis in search of the Golden Fleece.

 This site is one of the driest locations on Earth and receives 1 to 3 cm of snow per year.
 Due to this, as well as calm weather, this site is an excellent location to obtain ice core samples for the research of past climates.
 Temperatures at Dome A fall below −80 C almost every winter.